Colin Huang: Philanthropy

 By June 2020, Huang reduced his Pinduoduo stake to 29.4% by donating 2.37% to a charitable foundation and 7.74% to the Pinduoduo Partnership.
 He also donated 2.37% to an irrevocable charity to promote social responsibility development and scientific research.
-Huang was named the leading philanthropist on the Hurun Philanthropy List in 2021 after pledging billions for social responsibility projects and scientific research.
+Huang was named the leading philanthropist on the Hurun China Philanthropy List in 2021 after pledging US$1.85 billion for social responsibility projects and scientific research.

 According to Bloomberg, Huang and the Pinduoduo founding team have donated 100 million (2.37% of Pinduoduo shares) to the Starry Night Charitable Trust to "support fundamental research in biomedical science, agriculture, and food."